ShettyGaneshprasad/F1-Pitstop-Strategy-Generator/7_Data/data.md

 - Number of Laps
 - Circuit length in KM
 - Race Distance in KM
-- Lap record time MM:SS:MS
+- Lap record time in MM:SS:MS
 - Lap record by driver name with year

 ## Tyre data format